apaladines-techconsulting/Interview_Questions/README.md

  - Dependency Inversion
  Send object from outside, not defining objects inside the function, like the networkManager (protocols) that is sent in the init and not instanciated in function.

+* Too much abstractions could make the code more complicated instad of facilitating the coding time to developers.